jmmuller/MMVII_topo_course/presentation.md

 For this computation, in MMVII:

  * no obs code 8 (#FIX + 5)
- * no deactivated obs
+ * no deactivated obs (skips obs with sigma<0)
- * coordinates constraints are not taken into account for obs number (for now)
+ * coordinates constraints are not taken into account in statistics (for now)
  * approximative sigma0 is computed only on topo obs (no GCP or photo for now)
  * better initialization!?
  * ellipsoidal model